Readri205/MS4_shopfront/README.md

       * The navbar is coloured 'dark teal' to make it distinctive from the site pages.
       * The 'hamburger' is coloured 'dark yellow' to make it visible yet not intrusive when viewing the site details.
       * See comments above with regard to potential colour blindness impacts of the yellow and green colour mix.
-      * The 'drop down' site page options are coloured 'dark yellow' with the current page shown with an 'off-white' background.
-Note that on a mobile, the drop down lists can prove 'sticky' on selection with touch screen and sometimes go through to the wrong selection.
+      * The 'drop down' site page options are coloured 'burgundy' with the current page shown with an 'white' background.
-      * The header image and the carousel images are suitably sized for smaller screens.
+      * The header image suitably sized for smaller screens.
     * Desktop / Laptop large screen size
       * The 'Box Content' is effective on wide screens.
 The Bootstrap Grid System allows for the 'Box Content' to align horizontally in themes that are consistent on each of the 'Home' and 'Search' pages.
-      * The header menu system uses the Bootstrap 'navbar' functionality with the menu option pages listed to the right.
+      * The header menu system uses the Bootstrap 'navbar' functionality with the menu option pages listed to the center.
       * The menu item list is coloured 'burgundy' to make it visible yet not intrusive when viewing the site details.
-      * The 'drop down' site page options are coloured 'burgundy' with the current page shown with an 'off-white' background.
+      * The 'drop down' site page options are coloured 'burgundy' with the current page shown with an 'white' background.

 *   ### Interactive Elements
     * The first key feature of the site is the ability for the user to;
-       * enter their own list of plants;
+       * enter search by name and description for wines;
-       * place their listed plants into collections;
+       * review their search response details;
+       * select menu items for short listed wines by type.
+    * The user can register for the site;
+        * enter an email and username and password;
+        * confirm email and password to confirm accuracy;
+        * receive an email to confirm validity of login details;
+        * login to the site as a registered user.
+    * The user has the ability to;
+        * enter search by name and description for wines;
-       * define their collections.
+        * review their search response details;
+        * select menu items for short listed wines by type.
-    * The second key features of the site is the ability for a user to search for plants;
+    * The user has the ability to select wines for purchase;
-       * by entering a 'name';
+       * review the returns by menu or search and select a wine to review details;
-       * by using a filter for required 'colours'; or
+       * select a wine for entering into the shopping cart; or
+       * on wine details page increase or decrease quantity for each wine into shopping cart.
+    * A user can enter the shopping cart to review their shopping cart summary;
+       * accept the cart for payment;
+       * make adjustment by cart entry to increase or decrease quantities.
-       * upload an image from file.
+       * delete an item from the shopping cart if required.
-    * Each method returns results that the user can;
-       * review and choose to see more details on any particular return;
-       * add the plant to their list and to a collection.
+    * The user is able to make an order and make a payment.
-       * if the search is based on a Trefle.io search the Trefle.io plant id is also added to the list for cross reference to the database.
+       * The user can make a payment and enter their details for delivery;
+       * The user will receives a 'toast' confirmation to confirm the order and will receive an email.
-    * The user is able to contact us via the 'Contact Us' page.
+    * The super-user is able to make adjustments to te product database;
-       * This page has an interactive contact form that the user can complete and submit their details through to us.
+      * The user can make a payment and enter their details for delivery;
-       * There is an open text box so that the user can submit comments.
-       * When the user submits their details by clicking the 'Send Contact Details' button, a modal pops up to confirm that details have been sent.
+      * The user will receives a 'toast' confirmation to confirm the order and will receive an email.

 *   ### Future Features
-    * If a user adds a plant to their list from the Trefle.io search , it would be useful to link directly back to the Trefle.io database in order to return more of the details on that plant.
-    * Increase the number of filter types in searches.
-Currently only 'colour' is provided but further filters could be included such as 'edible plants', 'soil types', 'plant height', and 'water conditions'.
-    * More complex filters could also be provided to include more than one filter type such as 'colour' and 'soil type'.
+    * The search function could be improved to be be more specific across appellations, varieties, types and countries.
-    * Improve the quality of data returns for a specific plant in searches, either from updated data submissions in the Trefle.io database or supplement the plant data returns from other available databases.
+    * Increase the number of wines.
+    * Add other products like foods and other items associated with wines.
+    * User functionality for users to delete their account directly.
+    * Add marketing tools for product messaging to registered and other users where they 'opt-in' for such material.

 ## Technologies Used